ci1xgk/Fellowship_Webpage/Activities.md

 ### Activities
 - 2022 (Jun.), University of Sheffield, [_'Flood modelling and forecasting challenges in industry'_](https://www.twenty65.ac.uk/events/flood) workshop (Main organisers: G. Kesserwani and [V. Speight](https://www.sheffield.ac.uk/civil/staff/research/speightv)).

+- 2021 (Apr.), [UKCRIC Digital theme workshop](https://www.ukcric.com/events/ukcric-digital-theme-workshop-online/), University of Cambridge.
+Aimed to explore the UK research  activities focussing on digitalisation in the built environment across the UKCRIC institutions.
+The flood-pedesrtian simulator was presented ([presentation slides](https://drive.google.com/file/d/1G9SHYH7_v7EChFVTejMpU7Wng72hKUfV/view?usp=sharing)), with a particular focus on how it computerise people's risk perception to floodwater in modelling a mass evacuation scenarios ([Shirvani and Kesserwani, 2021](https://doi.org/10.5194/nhess-2021-79)).

 - 2021 (Jan.-Mar.), Knowledge exchange project award from the University of Sheffield.
 The project aims to document our new contribution to LISLFOOD-FP ([Shaw et al. 2021](https://gmd.copernicus.org/preprints/gmd-2020-340/)), a software widely used within the hydraulic and hydrologic modelling communities.
 The documentation is being regularily added and updated in the [LISFLOOD-FP v8.0](./LISFLOOD8.0.md) including case studies and video tutorials to assist non-expert practitioner in using the software.

 - 2020 (Feb.-Sep.), award of [Partnerships & Regional Engagement](https://www.sheffield.ac.uk/pre) funds to participate in the [Festival of the Mind 2020](https://festivalofthemind.sheffield.ac.uk/2020/): to showcase the real-time visulation capability of an ['Agent-based food-pedestrian simulator'](https://www.seamlesswave.com/Flood_Human_ABM.html) of people evacution in urban and congregated areas ([M. Shirvani](https://drive.google.com/file/d/1wM_Ucc_gHgQEeKdO6rrDvBGJLxCeAKDd/view?usp=sharing), G. Kesserwani and P. Richmond).